barklaya/resolve_api/README.md

 ### 01_mp_items_properties.py
-- Gets all the metadata from items stored in a root folder (media as video, audio, images, compound clips, timelines ect. are considered as clips by default)
+- Gets all the metadata from items stored in a root folder (media such as video, audio, images, compound clips, timelines ect. are considered as clips by default)